Dear Personal Finance for Beginners,

 After accurately calculating how much new money I’ll actually see each month, I asked myself:

 - Are there any expenses that I can cut?
-Getting a raise is a great time to reevaluate your existing budget to make sure it still reflects your goals and values.
+Getting a raise is a great time to reevaluate your existing budget to make sure it still reflects your goals and financial values.
 If it’s been a while since you’ve reviewed your personal finances, this is an excellent reminder to check your credit report as well.

 - Which variable expenses were affected by my raise?
 If you got raise by taking a new job or relocating to a new city, you may spend more or less money than before on transportation, housing, etc.

 - Where can my money have the most impact?
 For personal finance beginners, there’s an “order of operations” of sorts.
 Create an emergency fund and be sure to take advantage of any employer match available to you.
 Pay off your high-interest debt (which will also help you get a higher credit score).
 Try to budget as much of the new money as possible toward your #1 financial goal.

 Increase your contributions toward debt or retirement